 The Toll House dates back to 1792 and is built close to the road so that tolls could be collected from the porch door, which at that time faced the road.
 As recent as 1977 a ‘front door’ was added to the north facing wall.
 Both the Toll House and the Bridge itself are designated as Grade II Listed Structures.

 The 1902 Bridge closed for reconstruction on 3rd October 2013, and re-opened on 19th September 2014.
-The diimensions and visual appearnce of the reconstructed Bridge are similar to the Bridge as built in 1902, and details of the reconstruction are on the Reconstruction page.
+The dimensions and visual appearance of the reconstructed Bridge are similar to the Bridge as built-in 1902, and details of the reconstruction are on the Reconstruction page.

 Sir Rickman Godlee, “A Village on the Thames”.